 Asana Pricing

-The first paid tier, the Premium plan, costs $10.99 per user, per month.
+The first paid tier, the Starter plan, costs $10.99 per user, per month.
 This tier adds a timeline, task dependencies, and milestones, all of which help teams go more granular into their processes.
 This tier is great value for money, and even includes an Advanced Search function, and will let you create private teams and projects.

-The second paid tier, the Business plan, costs $24.99 per user, per month.
+The second paid tier, the Advanced plan, costs $24.99 per user, per month.
 Users will gain access to “Portfolios,” which displays all team projects and their current states of progress, and “Workload,” which shows the responsibilities of each team member.

-There’s also a bespoke tier, which has no strict pricing structure or feature list, as it’s up to the user to customize their own plan.
+There’s also a custom tier, which has no strict pricing structure or feature list, as it’s up to the user to customize their own plan.
 Overall, Asana scores a commendable 3.9/5 for pricing – which means that, although you’ll be paying more than some other providers, you’ll be getting pretty good bang for your buck.
 If you like the sound of that, but want to make sure you’re getting the best deal, see how Asana pricing compares to other top providers.

 Price (annually) The amount you'll pay per month, when billed annually | Users | Projects/Boards | Number of automations | Gantt Chart | Resource management | Time Tracking | ||